 Some of the smaller companies only operate in one location, or region.
 It may be difficult to find sufficient numbers of users able to provide reliable assessments?

 We have regular experience of the big three for work and private use over 40 years.
-My experience is similar to @TheBBG.
+My experience is similar to @PhilT.
 The quality of service depends more on the branch location and staff than the brand.

 When I tried to book some time past with ‘No Birds’ and another smaller provider in Brisbane they were all booked out.
 Smaller operators may have less vehicles to call on.
 It is not a common experience with the larger national brands.

 I’ve also used Enterprise in the USA, and was very happy with them.
 I booked a deal online that seemed too good to be true - a ‘luxury’ model at the same price as a ‘compact’.
 The car we got was a Chrysler 300C with less than 50 miles on the clock.
 The staff were very helpful and friendly.

 We’ve used No Birds and were pleasantly surprised with the quality of the vehicle and the staff.